 Each SET of overlapping orbitals can contain at most a total of TWO electrons.
 So, two orbitals with one electron each may bond.
-An orbital with two electrons can only bond with an EMPTY orbital (This is called a COORDINATE COVALENT BOND.) & Agt with: NH3... the cleanup in the Ag(1
+An orbital with two electrons can only bond with an EMPTY orbital (This is called a COORDINATE COVALENT BOND.) & Agt with: NH3... the cleanup in the Ag(

 These 1s orbitals overlap to form what we call a "sigma bond" with overlap BETWEEN the two atomic nuclei.
-Hybridization ct that carbon would form several different a molecule like methane.
-But, methane's imentally all identical.
-How does four equivalent C-H bonds we see in
+Hybridization ou would expect that carbon would form several different nds of bonds in a molecule like methane.
+But, methane's onds are experimentally all identical.
+How does arbon form the four equivalent C-H bonds we see in nethane?